PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He's not my friend," said Relan.

-As wagon neared the pillar, Orc-Rattick appeared to finish his business.
-He looked like just another Orc in the darkness.
+As wagon neared the pillar, Orc-Rattick appeared to finish his business, looking like just another Orc in the darkness.

-The next wagon had six Orcs, yoked together in teams of two.
+The next wagon was pulled by six Orcs, yoked together in teams of two.
 As the pair closest to the Wagon drew abreast of the pillar, something happened to one of the Orcs.
 It barked out in pain and dropped in its traces.
 The other Orcs immediately bellowed in rage, as the "driver," lashed out with the whip indiscriminately.
 The cavern was filled with such a roaring and commotion, Relan couldn't hear himself think.
 Even though Relan was looking for Rattick, he almost missed the sneak-thief's next move.

-A ripple of darker darkness came across the floor, underneath the reins of of the wagon.
+A ripple of darker darkness came across the floor, underneath the reins of the wagon.
 It was Rattick, rolling with noiseless precision.
 There was a small, silver flash in the murk and another Orc collapsed, clutching a wounded leg.
 The roars of protest turned to howls of fear as the wagon slipped backwards.
 The driver whipped and whipped, but it was a disaster in slow-motion, the oil making it impossible for the remaining Orcs to keep their footing.

 The driver was on to Rattick.
 He saw a figure that was not quite Orc, crouching motionless on the floor.
 Relan tensed to flee.
-But as the driver cried, "HOARRRRRRRK!" and raised his whip, Rattick uncoiled in  from the floor.
+But as the driver cried, "HOARRRRRRRK!" and raised his whip, Rattick uncoiled from the floor.
 He grabbed a torch from the holder on the front of the wagon and shoved it in the driver's face.
-As the Orc screamed in agony, Rattick continued the motion, lofting the torch into river of oil he had poured onto the floor.
+As the Orc screamed in agony, Rattick continued the motion, lofting the torch into the river of oil he had poured onto the floor.
 As it erupted in flame, Relan could see Rattick rolling towards them across the floor.

 Flames engulfed the wagon team.
 The overloaded wagon slid backwards, crushed the Orcs behind hit and slammed into the next wagon.
-A terrible cry went up as the entire train of carts broke lose and crashed into the depths, one after the other.
+A terrible cry went up as the entire train of carts broke lose and crashed into the depths, one after another.

 The flames died down quickly leaving Relan barely able to see in the darkness.
 He was only aware of the sounds of agony and the smell of burning flesh.
 "It's horrible," Relan said.